It takes significant time and effort to:

-Have options ready for refinancing or growth, just in case your existing lender cannot deliver what you need.
 3. Creating A List of Acquisition Targets Know your debt capacity for acquisitions in advance to compete confidently for a coveted target, ignore it to yield control to competitors and advisors.
 Answer the following questions before you make a list of targets to pursue.

 - How much equity do you really want to use for that acquisition?

 - What type of acquisition targets can improve or diminish your debt capacity and how?

 - Considering your current financial situation, how much more capital can you obtain, under what structure and cost, from what type of lenders and within what time frame?